 Why "best for Apple users": For Mac/iPhone/iPad users wanting polished experience without subscription, Things 3 is the standard.
 One-time purchase per platform.

 Total for full ecosystem: $79.98 one-time.
-Cheaper long-term than Todoist subscription.
+Cheaper long-term than Todoist subscription ($60/year = $300 over 5 years).

 TickTick combines to-do, calendar, and habit tracking in one app.
 Cross-platform, robust feature set, affordable subscription.

-Why "all-in-one": For users wanting one app for tasks + calendar + habits, TickTick provides this.
-Pomodoro timer built in.
+Why "all-in-one": For users wanting one app for tasks + calendar + habits, TickTick provides this without the learning curve of ClickUp.

 Microsoft To Do (free): Cross-platform, Microsoft 365 integration, "My Day" focus view.